19 Oct How Bridging Finance Works for Business

 Who uses bridging finance?

 Bridging finance is commonly used in the residential space.
 A property owner has found their dream home and needs to sell their existing property.
 Or a family wants to stay in their home while their new home is being built.
-If you find yourself in either of these situations, our sister company – Apis Financial, can assist.
-Please get in touch here.

 From a commercial perspective, developers will use bridging finance to carry a project while permits and development approval are sought from council.
 Once the DA is held, the project instantly becomes more attractive to traditional lenders and the bridging finance is paid out, generally through conversion to a conventional construction facility.